Table Of Content

 • Sensory avoidance or seeking behaviors

 It’s important to note that while overstimulation and Sensory Processing Disorder (SPD) share some similarities, they are not the same thing.
-SPD is a more complex neurological condition that affects how the brain processes and responds to sensory input.
+SPD is a more complex neurological condition, affecting 5–16% of school-aged children, which influences how the brain processes and responds to sensory input.
 People with SPD may be over- or under-responsive to certain stimuli, and the traits of sensory overstimulation can interfere with daily functioning and development.

 In contrast, overstimulation can happen to anyone, particularly those who are highly sensitive to their environment.
 It is a temporary state that occurs when the brain becomes overwhelmed, rather than a chronic condition like SPD.
 However, individuals with SPD may be more prone to experiencing overstimulation due to their unique sensory processing challenges.